- General safety

 - If you are a worker, inform your Supervisor.
 If you are an student, inform your instructor (if applicable).

-- Report the incident using the SFU Health & Safety Incident Reporting system (see links above).
+- Report the incident using the SFU Health & Safety Incident Reporting system (see link above).
 If you are unsure which report to use, use the workplace incident report.

 - For incidents requiring a visit to the doctor or resulting in missed time from work, the worker's Supervisor will be notified and the system will forward the report to the Wellness & Recovery Office for follow-up and submission of the WokSafeBC Form 7.

 Reporting serious incidents